jlevy/og-equity-compensation/README.md

   So assuming the company allows it, it makes sense to early exercise immediately (buying most or all of the shares, even though they’re not vested yet) and simultaneously file an 83(b) election.
-- 🔸☝️ Section 83(b) elections are elections to be taxed on the receipt of property even though you might have to forfeit or give back the property to the company.
+- 🔸☝️ As we laid out in the previous section, [83(b) elections](#83b-elections) are elections to be taxed on the receipt of property even though you might have to forfeit or give back the property to the company.
   You can make an election on the receipt of stock, but you cannot make the election on the receipt of an option or an RSU because options and RSUs are not considered property for purposes of Section 83(b).
+  - 🚧 This may just want to live in the 83b section, since it’s close enough in proximity to this info.
+Again, a roadmap at the beginning of our chapters on taxes can help alert readers to the relationships between the sections, so we avoid repetition (among other pitfalls).
 - 🔸🌪 ISOs are often preferred by startups, as they’re supposedly better for employees from a tax perspective.
   This assumes that (1) AMT won’t be triggered and (2) you’ll get low long-term capital